 For the mushrooms

-120 g greek yoghurt or full-fat yoghurt (vegan alternative soy joghurt)
+- 120 g Greek yogurt or full-fat yogurt vegan alternative soy yogurt

-- In the meantime brush the mushrooms and halve big ones.
-Measure out yoghurt in a bowl and add the spices.
+In the meantime brush the mushrooms and halve big ones.
+Measure out yogurt in a bowl and add the spices.
 Mix everything well and add the mushrooms.
 Toss them in the marinade so that they are evenly coated from all sides.

 Heat the remaining 2 tbsp of ghee on medium-high heat and fry the mushrooms in small batches until they are evenly browned on all sides.
 Make sure not to crowd the pan as this might lead to too much water in the pan.